frederic-perez/AmE-dictionary/data/idioms.md

 __bits and pieces__ :three::hammer:
 __bitter pill to swallow__ An unpleasant fact that you must accept.
 __black and white__ _n_ The police; a black and white police patrol car; any police car. _Call the black and whites.
 We got trouble here._
+__black eye__
 __black magic__
 __black sheep__
 __Black Twitter__ A collective name for the black users on the social media site Twitter.
 __black__ _n_ _You take sugar, cream?
 No, thanks, just black._
 __blank canvas__
 __blank slate__
+__blanket term__ A word or phrase used to describe a broad range of similarly related things, usually resulting in diluting the specific meaning of individual items. _“Idiom” is often used as a blanket term for any element of language that is used strangely or uniquely by its users._
 __blaze a trail__
 __bleeding heart__
 __bless your pointy little head__ A condescending phrase used to patronize someone for being foolish or not very bright. _You failed the exam because you thought the sun was a planet?
 Aw, bless your pointy little head._
 __blind date__ A date between two people who have not previously met. _Blind dates are terrifying because you don’t know what the person will be like, but that’s also part of the excitement._
 __blindside__
 __bling__
+__blond bombshell__ A voluptuous, alluring blond woman.
+Primarily heard in US. _Marilyn Monroe is probably the most famous blond bombshell of all time._
 __blood and guts__ __1__ _n_ A shorthand reference to the result of graphic violence, often as depicted in a film or television show; gore. _I can’t stand horror movies like that.
 Who wants to look at blood and guts for two hours?_
 __blood in the water__ The exposure of a competitive weakness in an opponent that arouses increased competitive aggression in others.
 Likened to the literal presence of blood in water that causes aquatic predators (such as sharks) to seek out and attack prey. _After their opponents’ star striker left the match with an injury, the home team smelled blood in the water and brought on their attack with everything they had._
 __blood moon__ Earth’s moon during a total lunar eclipse, that is, when a full moon is in exact alignment with the Earth and the sun, with Earth in between the two.
 Light refracted off of Earth’s atmosphere appears on the moon in a dark-red hue, hence the name “blood moon.”
 It is referred to in the Bible (Revelation 6:12–14) as a sign of the end of the world, and so it is regarded by many as an ill omen. _The wind was howling, the sky was pitch black, and a blood moon loomed heavy over our heads.
 I knew something bad was coming our way._
 __blood runs cold__ _informal_ To be very frightened.
 __blood, sweat, and tears__ :two: A huge or maximum amount of effort, dedication, and hard work.
 A lot of effort and suffering. _I poured my blood, sweat, and tears into this company, and I refuse to let you destroy it!_
+__bloodbath__
 __bloodshot eyes__ :camera: Eyes in which the sclera (the whites of the eye) and/or conjunctiva (the inside of the eyelid) are colored red due to the prominence of superficial blood vessels.
 Bloodshot eyes can be the result of a wide range of conditions, including tiredness, eyestrain, irritation, conjunctivitis, injury, or more serious inflammatory conditions. _I’ve got these really bloodshot eyes from studying all night long._
 __blooper__ __2__ _n_ An error. _That was a real blooper.
 Did you get fired?_
 __blow (one’s) mind__ :four::hammer: